Learn to Fly - Introduction

 “How much does it cost?”

 Typical course prices vary from school to school but on average you will pay roughly £1,200 - £1,500 for a combined EP/CP course which will take you through to the Club Pilot rating.
-This cost reduces considerably if a new wing is bought through the training school.
+This cost reduces considerably if you buy a brand new wing to learn on from your Training School.
 (Prices as of May 2017).
 Check with your School's website for revised pricing.
-Once you have your BHPA Club Pilot rating from the School, you must now own your own wing / harness and accessories in order to fly with any Club.
+Once you have your BHPA Club Pilot rating and leave the School, you must now buy your own wing, harness and various accessories in order to fly with any Club.
 Club's do not hire any equipment.
+Other expenses are yearly Club Membership (DHPC is £20 per year) as well as BHPA membership (£99 per year) and this includes your 3rd Party Insurance Fee, as well as twelve issues of 'SkyWings', a monthly colour magazine.

 Paragliders…are they expensive?

 New paragliders are not cheap, although they do represent one of the least expensive ways to get into the air.
-A new competition paraglider is likely to cost over £4,000, but a paraglider suitable for a recently trained pilot is more likely to cost around £2,500 – £3,500 brand new, and secondhand canopies can be obtained through the Club for much less.
-You will also need a harness, helmet, flying suit, and boots.
-Later, as you become more experienced, you may also want to purchase additional items, such as an emergency parachute or a GPS/Vario/Altimeter flight computer.
+A new competition paraglider is likely to cost over £4,000, but a paraglider suitable for a recently trained pilot is more likely to cost around £2,500 – £3,500 brand new, and secondhand canopies can be obtained through our Club for as little as £500 and above.
+You will also need a harness, helmet, flying suit and boots.
+Later, as you become more experienced, you may also want to purchase additional items, such as an emergency parachute or a GPS or Vario/Altimeter flight computer.

 Hang-Gliders…are they expensive?

 A new top-of-the range carbon-fibre competition rigid-wing hang-glider can cost well over £15,000+ brand new, but you won’t be buying this type of advanced glider for a few years (you wouldn’t buy a Formula 1 car the day you passed your driving test!)
-Sports gliders with less performance, suitable for low airtime beginner pilots are available from around £800 second hand to over £8,000 brand new, depending on how many carbon-fibre extras you get.
-You will also need a harness, helmet, flying suit, and boots, and later you may also want to purchase additional accessories like reserve parachutes, cameras and in-flight GPS/Vario flight instruments.
+Beginner and Intermediate Sports gliders with less performance, suitable for low airtime beginner pilots are available from around £800 second hand to over £8,000 brand new, depending on how many carbon-fibre extras you get.
+You will also need a harness, helmet, flying suit, and boots, and later you may also want to purchase additional accessories like reserve parachutes, cameras and in-flight GPS & Vario flight instruments.

 Buying a new or secondhand glider